|

 mining that vein until the gold runs out; but they're planning to sell

+their shares just before it does.
 In conclusion, the marketer should be planning the next strategy

 while the current one plays out.
 You have to be skeptical of your own